 - Extra Virgin Olive Oil – high quality

-Buying parmesan in 8 oz wedges then shredding or grating it at home is more economical and it produces less waste.
+Buying parmesan in 8 oz wedges then shredding or grating it at home is more economical and it produces less package waste.
 Look for vegetarian friendly Parmesan cheese (one that does not use rennet in production).
 BelGioioso, Organic Valley and Stella offers vegetarian friendly Parm.
 For more information, check directly with your preferred cheese maker.

 Quick Guide: How to Make Lemon Basil Pesto

 Using a food processor or blender to whip up this basil pesto recipe couldn’t be easier.
 Here’s how to do it (see recipe card for details):

 - First, toast the walnuts or almonds.
 Toasting brings out their best flavors and changes their texture from softish to crunchy.